In working to maximize each day, I’ve found that the biggest factor in achieving that goal is capturing, what I call, Lost Time.

 1:55-2 PM Drive back to work

-1. Identify it!
+- Identify it!
 This may be the hardest step for some people.
 We all feel like we’re going full speed every minute of every day.
 Finding this time requires being objective and critically examining how we spend our time each day.
-It may be helpful to keep track each day of what you do.
-Once you start tracking these things, you may see little gaps emerge.
+Try keeping track of what you do each day.
+Once you start writing it down, you will see little gaps emerge.